Ismailpb/Nginx-PHP-FPM-using-Docker-Compose/README.md

 # Result

-Run the docker compose file once the configuration is ready
+Run the docker-compose command once the configuration is ready

 ```
 # docker-compose up -d